gonzdn/RabbitMQ/README.md

 # RabbitMQ
-Basic RabbitMQ proyect that explains the use of a normal Queue and also the differences of using exchanges
+Basic RabbitMQ project that explains the use of a normal Queue and also the differences of using exchanges.

 # Technologies
 - C#